peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 'postgres://localhost/bookshelf_test'
 ```

-Then, generate a secret key that'll be used to sign JWT information.
+Then, generate a cryptographic key that'll be used for the JWT signature.
 You'll learn what a JWT is and why it's signed in an upcoming lesson.

 ```shell
 bash -c 'echo "JWT_KEY="$(openssl rand -base64 64)' > .env